-When to Seek a Personal Injury Attorney
+When to Seek Help From an Attorney

 Broken bone accidents are unique in that many such accidents are treated with a single visit to the emergency room and a follow-up with a doctor.
 Insurance companies will use the quick healing process to belittle and minimize the injuries and value of your fractured bone.
 Insurance adjusters will often pressure claimants to settle their claim quickly and before the victim has is aware of the true extent of their injuries.